masafumiinoue/Aminomap/README.md

 # Aminomap
-Explore the whole-protein-sequences by short segment, create a new amino-map
+Explore the whole-protein-sequences by entire short segments, create a new amino-map.